enternity/afflatus/Book/Spring/Scope.md

 1. **Singleton Scope**
 - Create singleton instance when initialize Bean.
 - Choosing an Instantiation Mode :
-	- _Shared object with node state_
+	- _Shared object with node state_ : obviously
+	- _Shared object with read-only state_ : obviously just read-only state so we do not need create too much instance.
+	- High-throughput objects with writable state : obviously if state can change, but we need
 2. **Prototype**
 - Will return a different instance every time it is requested from the container
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwNjQwMTIzMzgsLTkzOTM3MjI0Nl19
+eyJoaXN0b3J5IjpbNjI2MjAzNTU1LC05MzkzNzIyNDZdfQ==
 -->